wavesjs/wavesjs.github.io/examples/01-ui-what-you-can-do-with-it.md

   .bgColor('none')
   .color('#686868');

-// in order to keep the illusion of synchronism between segments and labels,
+// In order to keep the illusion of synchronism between segments and labels,
 // the labels needs to be updated when segments are modified by the user segmentLayer.on('drag', function(item, e) {
   graph.update(labelLayer);
 });

-// 4. create an anchor to visualize zooming center
+// 4.
+Create an anchor to visualize zooming center
 // ----------------------------------------
 var anchor = waves.ui.marker()
-  // set `displayHandle` to false to remove the handle of markers .params({ displayHandle: false }) .color(anchorColor)
+  // Set `displayHandle` to false to remove the handle of markers .params({ displayHandle: false }) .color(anchorColor)
   .opacity(0.9);

-// 5. add all the components to the graph
+// 5.
+Add all the components to the graph
 // ----------------------------------------
 graph.add(waveformLayer);
 graph.add(segmentLayer);
 graph.add(labelLayer);
 graph.add(anchor);

-// 6. draw the graph and all its components through a `d3.call` inside the `#timeline` tag
+// 6. draw the graph and all its components through a `d3.call` inside the `#timeline` div tag
 // ----------------------------------------
 d3.select('#timeline').call(graph.draw);
 {% endhighlight %}